flab-yehyafarhat/Reading-Group/Privacy/README.md

 regimes where model sizes are relatively small.
 Besides performance improvements, our framework also shows that with careful pre-training and private fine-tuning, smaller models can match the performance of much larger models, highlighting the promise of differentially private training as a tool for model compression and efficiency

+# Personalized DP-SGD using Sampling Mechanisms

+Personalized privacy becomes critical in deep learning for Trustworthy AI.
+While Differentially Private Stochastic Gradient Descent (DP-SGD) is widely used in deep learning methods supporting privacy, it provides the same level of privacy to all individuals, which may lead to overprotection and low utility.
+In practice, different users may require different privacy levels, and the model can be improved by using more information about the users with lower privacy requirements.
+There are also recent works on differential privacy of individuals when using DP-SGD, but they are mostly about individual privacy accounting and do not focus on satisfying different privacy levels.
+We thus extend DP-SGD to support a recent privacy notion called (Φ, ∆)-Personalized Differential Privacy ((Φ, ∆)-PDP), which extends an existing PDP concept called Φ-PDP.
+Our algorithm uses a multi-round personalized sampling mechanism and embeds it within the DP-SGD iterations.
+Experiments on real datasets show that our algorithm outperforms DP-SGD and simple combinations of DP-SGD with existing PDP mechanisms in terms of model performance and efficiency due to its embedded sampling mechanism.